What is Meditation

 Socrates' famous words, "To know thyself is the beginning of wisdom," take on a new meaning in this context—one that invites us to become intimately familiar with the subtle energy formations within our body.

 At the core of this exploration lies the axis mundi of pixelated energy, running from the base of the spine to the top of the head.
-Along this axis are key hotspots where energies can surge, sometimes becoming difficult to contain in neutral conscious awareness due to their intensity.
+Along this torso-axis are key hotspots where energies can surge, sometimes becoming difficult to contain in neutral conscious awareness due to their intensity.
 These energies may traditionally labeled as negative, manifest as discomfort, offensiveness, anger, or anxiety.

 You may wonder, Why engage with these energies?
 Why not simply suppress or control them?
 The answer is simple: the more unpleasantness you can hold and digest within your conscious field of awareness, the greater your capacity for emotional healing and bodily intelligence becomes.